 The job of your parser is to parse a Xi source file.
 Note that Xi source file may be either a program file (extension .xi) or an interface file (extension .ixi).
 Your parser should require the appropriate syntax for the kind of file it is parsing.
-It should output .parsed for .xi files, and .iparsed for .ixi files.
+It should output .parsed for both .xi and .ixi files.
 Hint: if your lexer provides the right input to the parser, you can get away with having just one grammar for the whole language.